microsoft/vstest-docs/RFCs/0014-Telemetry-Design.md

 ### Publishing Data

 For Publishing data, there are two scenarios:
-* Design Mode: We will be aggregating all the data in vstest.console and send to various IDE's(VS,VSCode,Rider etc) giving the IDE's options to add this telemetry data along with thier own Telemetry.This will require a protcol change at translation layer.
+* Design Mode: We will be aggregating all the data in vstest.console and send to various IDE's(VS, VSCode etc) giving the IDE's options to add this telemetry data along with thier own Telemetry.
+This will require a protcol change at translation layer.

 * Non-Design Mode:
 We will be using VSTelemetry for first phase as of now to cover all windows scenarios.
 In phase 2, we will be extending support for crossplat.